-- 5.4 The Scrutiny Committee and Audit and Governance Committee hold Portfolio Holders to account for delivery of the Council's policy framework within the agreed budget, and protocols are in place for any departure from this to be properly examined. - 5.5 The Council engages with its communities through a number of channels, including community planning, consultation events, surveys and campaigns relating to specific initiatives. - 5.6 The Council Strategy is supplemented by more detailed information on the key projects and programmes of work that the authority will be delivering during the year with actions to achieve priority outcomes set out in service plans.
-More detailed business plans are drawn up by teams across the Council, with objectives set for individual members of staff through the annual appraisal process.
-This process also looks at the development and training needs of staff, with a programme of training then put in place to meet these needs. - 5.7 Progress against the Council Strategy outcomes and budgets is monitored regularly by the Executive Leadership Board and Portfolio Holders.
+- 5.4 The Scrutiny Committee and Audit and Governance Committee hold members of the cabinet to account for delivery of the council's policy framework within the agreed budget, and protocols are in place for any departure from this to be properly examined. - 5.5 The council engages with its communities through a number of channels, including community planning, consultation events, surveys and campaigns relating to specific initiatives. - 5.6 The Council Plan 2020-25, adopted in January 2020, is supplemented by more detailed information on the key projects and programmes of work that the authority will be delivering during the year with actions to achieve priority outcomes set out in strategic service plans.
+More detailed service plans are drawn up by teams across the council, with objectives set for individual members of staff through the annual appraisal process.
+This process also looks at the development and training needs of staff, with a programme of training then put in place to meet these needs. - 5.7 Progress against the Council Plan priorities and budgets is monitored regularly by the Executive Leadership Board and members of the cabinet.
 The Scrutiny Committee receives quarterly reports focusing on delivery of key projects and programmes of work and drawing attention to other areas where progress is exceeding, or falling short of targets.
-Portfolio Holders also monitor progress in delivery. - 5.8 The Council has an officer Strategic Leadership Team to monitor financial performance, service performance, progress of key corporate projects and risk management and to oversee the implementation of recommendations from Internal Audit reports. - 5.9 The Council publishes an Annual Financial Report (incorporating the Statement of Accounts) annually within the statutory timescales.
-The Annual Financial Report incorporates the full requirements of best practice guidance in relation to corporate governance, risk management and internal control. - 5.10 The Council is subject to independent audit by Ernst and Young and receives an Annual Audit Letter reporting on findings.
-The Council supplements this work with the Southern Internal Audit Partnership and ad hoc external peer reviews.
-The Audit and Governance Committee undertakes the core functions as identified in CIPFA's Audit Committees Practical Guidance for Local Authorities. - 5.11 The Council has set out the arrangements for managing risk in its Risk Management Policy which also includes a Risk Appetite Statement and is approved by Cabinet and reviewed annually.
+Members of cabinet also monitor progress in delivery. - 5.8 The council has arrangements in place to regularly monitor financial performance, service performance, the progress of key corporate projects and risk management and to oversee the implementation of recommendations from internal audit reports. - 5.9 The council publishes annually a financial report (incorporating the Statement of Accounts) within the statutory timescales.
+The Annual Financial Report incorporates the full requirements of best practice guidance in relation to corporate governance, risk management and internal control. - 5.10 The council is subject to independent audit by Ernst and Young and receives an annual audit letter reporting on findings.
+The council supplements this work with the Southern Internal Audit Partnership and ad hoc external peer reviews.
+The Audit and Governance Committee undertakes the core functions as identified in CIPFA's Audit Committees Practical Guidance for Local Authorities. - 5.11 The council has set out the arrangements for managing risk in its Risk Management Policy (approved by Cabinet 18 September 2019, report CAB316 refers) which also includes a Risk Appetite Statement and is reviewed annually.